oauth-wg/oauth-sd-jwt-vc/draft-ietf-oauth-sd-jwt-vc.md

 When retrieving the metadata, the Holder or Verifier MUST ensure that the request is made in a time-bound and size-bound manner to prevent denial of service attacks.
-The Holder or Verifier MUST also ensure that the response is a valid JWT Issuer Metadata configuration document before processing it.
+The Holder or Verifier MUST also ensure that the response is a valid JWT VC Issuer Metadata configuration document before processing it.

 Additional considerations can be found in [@OWASP_SSRF].